-What is love if it doesn’t expect more—what difference would it make in someone’s life?
+What is love if it does not test our character or expect more?
+What difference would it make in someone’s life?

 What is love without patience?
 If it is too critical and leaves no room for growth, how would you explain the difference between love and being judgmental?